Skip To Main Content

 Resume Required

 Letters of Recommendation 3 academic or professional reference(s) demonstrating your attributes for successful completion of this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time).
-UTSA Electrical and Computer Engineering master's and bachelor's program alumni are exempt from this requirement.
+UT San Antonio Electrical and Computer Engineering master's and bachelor's program alumni are exempt from this requirement.

 *Unofficial transcripts will be taken into consideration for admissions; however, if admitted into the program, you must submit official transcripts to the University.